- Buy yourself a weather station. Vintners.Net recommends the

 Davis Vantage Vue as the most affordable, yet of high quality

-- If you want to use a different one, bottom line is if Cumulus
+- If you want to use a different system, all that matters is that

 to their website

 Do NOT plug the base station into the